philadams-zz/philadams.net/src/quotes.md

 > _Anaïs Nin_

 -
+> All models are wrong, and increasingly you can succeed without them. _Peter
+> Norvig_

+-
+> Never grow a wishbone, daughter, where your backbone ought to be. _Clementine
+> Paddleford_

+-
 > The best way to have a good idea is to have a lot of ideas.
 > _Linus Pauling_